McCarthy directs House panel to open Biden impeachment inquiry – KION546

 “This is a transparent effort to boost Donald Trump’s campaign by establishing a false moral equivalency between Trump — the four time-indicted former president,” said Rep. Jamie Raskin, the top Democrat on the House Oversight Committee.

-House Republicans are probing the business dealings of Hunter Biden but so far have not produced hard evidence linking him and the president.
+House Republicans are probing the business dealings of the president’s son, Hunter Biden, but so far have not produced hard evidence linking the two.
 They have shown a few instances largely during the time the elder Biden was Barack Obama’s vice president when he spoke by phone with his son and stopped by dinners his son was hosting with business partners.

 Rep. James Comer, the Republican chairman leading the Oversight Committee, is digging deeper into the Biden family finances and is expected to seek banking records for Hunter Biden as the panel tries to follow the flow of money.